sungnga/practice/reactjs/README.md

 - it's going to be more scalable
 - that means we'll be taking our components and breaking that out into its own file
 - we'll be able to grab our third party dependencies that we installed w/ npm or yarn that live in the node modules directory
-- we'll be able to manage our dependencies and package.json so we can intall our dependencies, uninstall them, and upgrade done with ease by running a few commands
+- we'll be able to manage our dependencies and package.json so we can install our dependencies, uninstall them, and upgrade done with ease by running a few commands
 - we're in a new world where we have a ton of client side javascript: we have our code we wrote, we have 3rd-party javascript that we want to have access.
 That's why tools like webpack are becoming popular
 - when we run webpack, we're going to end up with a single file in the public folder called bundle.js
 - this is the one file that we're actually be loading ing via a script tag